Microbiology, Immunology, and Human Health in Space

 This session will explore the spectrum of microbial ecology and infectious disease considerations relevant to space habitats, examine microbiome dynamics across human and environmental systems, and set the stage for a focused overview of immune system regulation, mucosal immunity, and the influence of the host and environmental microbiome as critical considerations for astronaut health.
 Industry representatives will share the process of preparing and operating biological research in low-Earth orbit.

-A significant portion of the meeting will be dedicated to the interactive panel discussion.
-We encourage all participants to bring questions and topics of interest related to microbiology, immunology, and human health.
+A significant portion of the meeting will be dedicated to two interactive Q&A sessions—one after the industry presentations and another after the academic and government presentations.
+We encourage all participants to bring questions and topics of interest related to microbiology, immunology, and human health in space.
 This is your opportunity to engage directly with experts, share ideas, and explore emerging challenges and opportunities in the field.

 Academic, Government, and Industry Speakers